danielavornic/TMPS-labs/lab_1/README.md

 **Purpose**: Ensure a single instance of the library database throughout the application.

-**Implementation**: The `LibraryDatabase` class implements the Singleton pattern to maintain a centralized data store for books and borrowers.
+**Implementation**: The `LibraryDatabase` class implements the Singleton pattern, since it is a centralized data store for books and borrowers.
 The class has a private constructor and a static method `getInstance()` that returns the single instance of the class.
 The instance is created lazily and is thread-safe, along with the data structures used to store books and borrowers.

 ```java
 public class LibraryDatabase implements ILibraryDatabase {